 3. DIY Income Tax Software Is Really Good

 Software like TurboTax and H&R Block Online is excellent.
 It guides you through all the questions that need to be asked, just like a real-life professional does, but for about 10% of the cost (or free).
-I’d love to see a study of the accuracy of software versus live professionals.
 I’d be willing to bet the software overall is more accurate than professionals in many situations.
 There is just less room for human error.

 We rarely found any differences, though, because the tax software is very good!